icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 ### JRE
 1. Window -> Preference -> Java -> Installed JRE
-2. You should have jre7 installed and marked
-3. You also need jre6 for some of the projects.
+2. You may have jre7 installed and marked.
+But you also need jre6 for some of the projects.
 Download and install it, click "Add.." locate the jre6 folder on your disk.
-The jre6 installer is located in the ProjectTemplate.
+The jre6 installer can be found in the ProjectTemplate.

 ### Server Configurations
 1. Set up TomCat Server.
 Window -> Show View -> Other -> Servers